jtl-transit/rove/docs/source/backend.rst

 along with others generated within the class object (e.g. list of analysis dates, paths to input and output files, config parameters, etc.), are used throughout the backend.
 Users can create a child class by inheriting :py:class:`.ROVE_params` and use customized attributes or class methods, such as customized
-:py:attr:`.input_paths` for where the input files are stored (be careful with changing the :py:attr:`.output_paths` attribute, since that might impact file loading on the frontend), or customized :py:meth:`.generate_date_list` method that defines how the date list is selected.
+:py:attr:`.input_paths` for where the input files are stored (be careful with changing the :py:attr:`.output_paths` attribute, since that might impact file loading on the frontend), or a customized :py:meth:`.generate_date_list` method that defines how the date list is selected.

 Load and Validate Input Data
 ------------
 Then, depending on the ``DATA_OPTION``, the backend processes the GTFS and optinally AVL data using the :py:class:`.GTFS` and :py:class:`.AVL` objects.
 Each data class contains methods that are responsible for loading the raw data from a file path, as well as validating the loaded raw data to make sure the data table(s) and columns meet the specifications described in :ref:`Input Data Requirements <intput_data_spec>`.

 In the :py:class:`.GTFS` object, two of the most important attributes are :py:attr:`.GTFS.records` (a joined GTFS stop_times and trips table with some extra columns) that is used for the calculation and aggregation of scheduled metrics, and
 :py:attr:`.GTFS.patterns_dict` that is used for shape generation.
 Similarly, the most important attribute in :py:class:`.AVL` is